How to Uninstall Plugins from the Mac Mail App in Mac OS X

 Next up, check the user Mail plugin directory.
 The path looks almost identical, but they are two separate locations on the Mac file system.

-Uninstalling User Mail Plugins
+Uninstalling User Mail Plugins in Mac Mail

 You will also want to check the user Mail Bundles directory, the process of uninstalling the user plugins is the same as above except the directory path is different: